 I’ve just returned from a four-day live conference in Boston and my head is filled to the brim with new ideas and strategies for our business.
 Between navigating my way through the event content and my mind going in so many new directions, I got really clear on four best practices for making the most of a live event.

 Live events can be workshops, seminars, conferences, trade-shows—you name it.

-Networking and learning new ideas to implement in your business is critical, not only for effective Client Attraction and marketing, but also for increasing your business growth and succeeding to the next level.
+Networking and learning new ideas to implement in your business is critical, not only for effective The Leveraged Business and marketing, but also for increasing your business growth and succeeding to the next level.

-Our students in the Client Attraction Business School (who by nature are advancing entrepreneurs and constantly looking to grow) leverage the opportunity to attend our live events so they can get the most out of their enrollment and grow their businesses.
+Our students in the The Leveraged Business Business School (who by nature are advancing entrepreneurs and constantly looking to grow) leverage the opportunity to attend our live events so they can get the most out of their enrollment and grow their businesses.

 Let me share four strategies you can rely on to make the most out of attending your next live event.

 - Think big!
 Events inspire new ideas.
 At this conference, light bulbs were going on left and right and had me thinking, “I could do this!
 I could do that!”
 The presentations and conversations at a live event are meant to challenge you and stretch your limits.
 Allow yourself to go there (don’t worry, you don’t have to implement it all at once).
 By giving yourself permission to think big and “outside the box,” you will force your mind to be open to new ideas and methods of business growth.
 So, relax and let the ideas flow.
 That’s why you’re there, right?
 Embrace change and take on the challenge.